Australian PHEV ute market snapshot

 based on listed kerb/GVM data

-e-AWD, V2L, crawl mode, upgraded front motor
+e-AWD, V2L, crawl mode, upgraded front motor; cab-chassis body option on Dynamic

 GWM Cannon Alpha PHEV